turbo-sim/turboflow/_sources/source/tutorials/configuration_options_short.rst.txt

     - `isentropic`: Ensures that the loss coefficient is zero.
     - `custom`: Implies a constant loss coefficent, specified through `custom_value` input in configuration file.

+.. dropdown:: Loss Coefficients
+    :animate: fade-in-slide-down

+    These are the valid loss coefficient options:

+    - `stagnation_pressure`: see :ref:`loss_coefficients` for details.

 .. dropdown:: Deviation Models
     :animate: fade-in-slide-down